cabouelw/codewise.ai/COOKIE_CONSENT_IMPLEMENTATION.md

 ## Overview

-Implemented a comprehensive GDPR-compliant cookie consent system for Codewise.ai that respects user privacy and ensures no cookies or localStorage data is set without explicit user consent.
+Implemented a comprehensive GDPR-compliant cookie consent system for codewise-ai.vercel.app that respects user privacy and ensures no cookies or localStorage data is set without explicit user consent.

 ## Implementation Date